 A Case Study Involving Upper Cervical Chiropractic and Fibromyalgia

-An interesting case study about a 45-year-old female who had fibromyalgia.
-She complained of migraine headaches, pain throughout her back, neck pain, sciatica, depression, duodenal ulcer, numbness in her fingers, and right knee pain.
+An interesting case study observed a 45-year-old female who had fibromyalgia.
+She complained of migraine headaches, back pain, neck pain, sciatica, depression, duodenal ulcer, numbness in her fingers, and right knee pain.

 She had a traumatic head injury from diving into a shallow pool when she was 15 years old.
 Over the next 25 years, she was in a total of 10 car accidents.
 Her doctor diagnosed her with fibromyalgia.